-One of the biggest drives for people when they first come to see us is the aesthetics of being fit and healthy.
+One of the biggest drivers for people when they first come to see us is the aesthetics of being fit and healthy.
 Most realise that nutrition is a crucial aspect to sustainable weight management but are less clear when it comes to exercise.
+If you are trying to lose weight and improve definition what is the best exercise to do – resistance or cardio?

 A recent study in the Obesity Journal by Harvard School of Public Health looked at 10,500 men over 40 years of age from 1996 to 2008 and compared their waist circumference to 20 minutes of each type of exercise